Botox Working Magic on Areas Beyond the Face

 A 2012 FDA approval allowed for Botox to be used to help elderly and those with neurological conditions who suffer from issues with their bladder.

-"It can really be life changing for someone with severe incontinence issues," said Dr. Charles Nager, the co-director of the University of California, San Diego Women's Pelvic Medicine Center.
+"It can really be life changing for someone with severe incontinence issues," stated Dr. Charles Nager, the co-director of the University of California, San Diego Women's Pelvic Medicine Center.

 STILL #1 WRINKLE-FIGHTING WARRIOR